mhansen/graphviz/DEVELOPERS.md

 Before making the release, it must be decided if it is a *major*, *minor* or *patch* release.

+If you are making a change that will require an upcoming major or minor version increment, update the planned version for the next release in parentheses after the `Unreleased` heading in `CHANGELOG.md`.
+Remember to also update the diff link for this heading at the bottom of `CHANGELOG.md`.

 #### Stable release versions and development versions numbering convention

 See [`gen_version.py`](https://gitlab.com/graphviz/graphviz/-/blob/main/gen_version.py).